 Presentations & workshops of the “What really makes us safe?”
 Toolkit and “What to do in case of sexual violence?
 Handbook for Transformative Work with People who’ve Committed Violence“.

-Details about each event will be posted soon on our social media.
+Details about specific events are posted on our social media.

 2. Roundtable for Transformative Justice Research